codebymike/laravel-lw-shoppinglist/README.md

 #### First Models + Migrations

--   wanted to call the model List, but it's reserved by PHP
+-   wanted to call the model a more generic 'List', but it's reserved by PHP

 ```
 $ php artisan make:model ShoppingList -m